huggingface/transformers/examples/flax/README.md

 ## Running on single or multiple GPUs

 All of our JAX/Flax examples also run efficiently on single and multiple GPUs.
-You can use the same instructions in the README to lanuch training on GPU.
+You can use the same instructions in the README to launch training on GPU.
 Distributed training is supported out-of-the box and scripts will use all the GPUs that are detected.

 You should follow this [guide for installing JAX on GPUs](https://github.com/google/jax/#pip-installation-gpu-cuda) since the installation depends on